fridamedrano/Kalnia-Glaze/README.md

 ## Aditional Credits

-This project was possible thanks to Google Fonts and the support of Viviana Monsivais, Simon Cozens and Dave Crossland.
+This project was possible thanks to Google Fonts and the support of Viviana Monsalve, Simon Cozens and Dave Crossland.

 ## Building